Pissed off and in pain.

 PMS stands for premenstrual syndrome.

-It’s the combination of symptoms that some women suffer from a week or so before their period.
+It’s the combination of symptoms that some vulva owners suffer from a week or so before their period.
 Symptoms appear before the period starts and tend to go away during your period.

 Symptoms may include cramps, backaches, bloating, skin problems, breast tenderness and moodiness like feeling mild depression, or anger outbursts for example.